Nomex® vs Kevlar®

-What Are Aramid Fibers?
+What Are Meta-Aramid And Para-Aramid Fibers?

 Aramid fibers are a class of high-performance synthetic fibers known for their exceptional thermal stability, chemical resistance, and mechanical strength.
 The term aramid is derived from aromatic polyamide, referring to polymers where at least 85% of the amide bonds attach directly to aromatic rings.

-Although all aramid fibers share similar chemical resistance and flame-resistant properties, they are typically divided into two primary categories based on molecular structure:
+Although all aramid fibers share similar chemical resistance and flame-resistant properties, they are typically divided into two primary categories based on molecular structure: para-aramid fibers and meta-aramid fibers.

 The distinction between meta-aramid and para-aramid fibers comes from the orientation of the amide linkages within the aromatic polymer chain.